 Does This Apply to Reservists and Guardsmen in the Process of Buying Homes?

-No. The SCRA applies if the closing on the house occurs prior to the reservist or guardsman being ordered to active duty.
+The SCRA applies if the closing on the house occurs before the reservist or guardsman enters into active duty.

 How Can I Verify Whether a Borrower is in Active Military Service?